gramian/numerical-schemer.xyz/_posts/2022-07-08-matrico-fpmath.md

 while `fpstirling` can be tested with the [`utils` module](http://numerical-schemer.xyz/2022/06/12/matrico-utils.html)'s `factorial` function.

 ### Utilities
-To print matrices on the terminal a fixed element print width is necessary.
+To print matrices on the terminal, a fixed element print width is necessary.
 Given the `flonum-print-precision` from `(chicken flonum)`, this is only workable with a precision of `17`, which in turn would mean on a standard 80x25 terminal window that only a matrix with 4 columns could be printed without